J. G. BALLARD - SHORT STORIES

 Crash! first appeared in the 'eventsheet' of London's Institute of Contemporary Arts.

-It was also included in The Atrocity Exhibition collection (Cape, 1970), and also appeared in The Aspen Box #7 (Roaring Fork Press, Spring-Summer 1970) - where it is described 'an excerpt', although it appears to be the complete text.
+It was included in The Atrocity Exhibition collection (Cape, 1970), and also appeared in The Aspen Box #7 (Roaring Fork Press, Spring-Summer 1970) - where it is described 'an excerpt', although it appears to be almost the complete text.
 The Aspen Box was a 'multimedia magazine in a box' that had ten issues between 1965 and 1971.
 Exaggerated claims are sometimes made for this appearance, based on the mistaken belief that the Ballard piece is an early version of the novel Crash, which it predates by three years.
 The complete box #7 ('The British issue') is an expensive item, since it also contained items from John Lennon and Yoko Ono; sometimes individual items from the box are seen for sale separately.

 THE KILLING GROUND: New Worlds, #188, March 1969